 War Driving from Fremont to Reno, Nevada

-That normally allows us with enough time to make sure that someone had already heated up any one of our favorite nickel or penny slot machines, when we arrive.
-But, on this particular trip – which was on a Sunday – we left the house two hours earlier than the usual.
+When we arrive, that normally gives us enough time to ensure that someone has already heated any of our favorite nickel or penny slot machines.
+But on this particular trip—which was on a Sunday—we left the house two hours earlier than usual.

-We’ll be driving much slower and will try to cover more secondary roads on selected cities and towns along the way.
-Armed with my relic-of-the dot-com-bust but still-trusty, WiFi-equipped notebook, a booster antenna and the notoriously popular wireless sniffer, NetStumbler, we’ll be war driving from Fremont to Reno, Nevada.
+We’ll drive much slower and try to cover more secondary roads in selected cities and towns.
+Armed with my relic-of-the dot-com-bust but still-trusty, WiFi-equipped notebook, a booster antenna, and the notoriously popular “wireless sniffer,” NetStumbler, we’ll be war driving from Fremont to Reno, Nevada.

 But why war drive?
 It is because of my distaste for cell phones.
-While cell phones are convenient for emergencies, non-yakkers like me want to have Internet access – the world at your fingertips – as we drive along.
-The tiny screens in cell phones and other WiFi-enabled gadgets like the Palm Tungsten C just don’t compare to the full-glory of a big, crisp 12″ or 14″ TFT computer screen.
+While cell phones are convenient for emergencies, non-yakkers like me want Internet access – the world at your fingertips – as we drive.
+The tiny screens in cell phones and other WiFi-enabled gadgets like the Palm Tungsten C don’t compare to the full glory of a big, crisp 12″ or 14″ TFT computer screen.

-However, in time, war driving may suffer the same fate as using your cell phones while you’re driving — which is now widely implemented in densely populated cities — unless, a highly secure and selective encryption standard will come along the way.
-One that will be good enough to sort out the free-for-public-use wireless networks from the private ones.
+However, in time, war driving may suffer the same fate as using your cell phones while driving- which is now widely implemented in densely populated cities- unless a highly secure and selective encryption standard comes along the way.
+One that will be good enough to separate the free-for-public-use wireless networks from the private ones.

 —links: